stcucufa/frownland/README.md

 ```

 This plays the video when the user clicks on a play button.
 The Video element is embedded into a Seq
-(sequence) container, and follows a DOMEvent element that waits for a click event from an HTML button.
+(sequence) container, and follows an Event element that waits for a click event from an HTML button.

 ```
 Seq([
-    DOMEvent(playButton, "click"),
+    Event(playButton, "click"),
     Video(src)
 ]);
 ```